• Skip to primary navigation

 Jump to Recipe

-This vegan crustless sweet potato pie is made with unexpected, but common ingredients.
-Sweetened with dates and sweet potatoes, this pie is gluten-free, soy-free and absolutely delicious!
-That's right, there's no added sugar.
+This vegan Crustless Sweet Potato Pie is made with unexpected, but common ingredients.
+Sweetened with dates and sweet potatoes, this pie is gluten-free, soy-free, and absolutely delicious!
+That's right, there's no added refined sugar, even with the sweet cashew cream sauce.

 top side view of a slice of crustless sweet potato pie with a dollop of sweet cashew cream and fork with a bite size piece